 Is Earthquake Insurance Worth It?

-There’s an alarming trend over the past few years of homeowners who assume that their homeowners insurance policy automatically covers all natural disasters like earthquakes.
+Many homeowners still assume their homeowners insurance policy automatically covers earthquakes.
 The problem?
-Most standard policies don’t cover any earthquake damage.
-If you don’t find this out until after the ground starts shaking, you may find yourself on the hook for a large and unexpected repair bill.
+Standard homeowners and renters policies exclude earthquake damage, according to the NAIC.
+If you only learn this after the ground starts shaking, you could be on the hook for a large and unexpected repair bill.

 What Does Earthquake Insurance Cover?